OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ```

 Our transactions returned a status of `1`, indicating success, and the counter has been incremented (you can verify this by calling your contract's `number()(uint256)` function again).

+## Conclusion

+Congratulations!
+You've successfully written, deployed, and interacted with your first contract using Stylus and Rust.

 Feel free to explore the [Stylus Rust SDK reference](./reference/overview) for more information on using Stylus in your Arbitrum projects.